cyberholics/Spam-sms-filter-app-/README.md

-# Project files and folder explained
+# Project files and folders explained

 ### SMSSpamCollection
 > This is a dataset of 5,572 SMS stored as a CSV file.
 The data was gotten from [The UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/228/sms+spam+collection)